roylee0704/react-flexbox-grid/README.md

 Installation
 ------------

-React Toolbox can be installed as an [npm package](https://www.npmjs.com/package/react-flexbox-grid);
+React-Flexbox-Grid can be installed as an [npm package](https://www.npmjs.com/package/react-flexbox-grid);

 ```
 //dependencies